Every game with PS4 Pro support: resolution, FPS, HDR, enhancements and more

 - EVE Valkyrie - improved resolutions, particle effects and load times, new dynamic shadows.

-- The Evil Within 2 - PS4 Pro patch being worked on, no details as yet.
+- The Evil Within 2 - 1260p resolution or improved frame rate options.

 F